IiroP/birdnest/README.md

 ## Description

 This demo is made for [Project Birdnest assignment](https://assignments.reaktor.com/birdnest/).
-On the front page you can see the closest confirmed drone distance (since server start) and all violations during the past 10 minutes.
+On the front page you can see the closest confirmed drone distance and all violations during the past 10 minutes.

-Additionally the raw data from backend (list of violations) can be viewed at `/api` and closest sighting at `/api/closest`.
+Additionally the raw data from backend (list of violations) can be viewed at `/api`.

 ## Project structure